jonbnewman/mobx-store-provider/docs/basic-example.md

 export default App;
 ```

+In the above block, we define the main `App` component.
+Inside of the `App` component we:

+- Create the `appStore` instance using the [createStore](/api/createStore) hook
+- Retrieve the `Provider` we will use to supply the application with our `appStore`
+- Wrap our application with the `Provider`, supplying it with the `appStore`

+This creates our main appStore which is then shared with the rest of our application via its `Provider`.

 ```javascript
 // UserDisplay.jsx (A component, we use the store from above inside it) import React from "react";